Lentil and Green Pea Veggie Burgers

 • Green peas are packed with clean, healthy protein: one cup contains 8 grams of protein!
 That’s more protein than an egg and without all the cholesterol and saturated fat baggage.

-• Red onions have the highest antioxidant content of onions compared to white or yellow!
+• Red onions have the highest antioxidant content of onions compared to white or yellow.
 Remember: the darker the color, the higher the antioxidant content (with cauliflower being an exception).
-Most of the antioxidants are on the outside peel, which many people discard, so keep this in mind!
-The outer peel has 10x more antioxidants than the core.
-Onions also land in one of the two best families of vegetables that prevent cancer: alliums (including onions, garlic and leeks) along with cruciferous (like broccoli, kale, cauliflower and cabbage).4
+Most of the antioxidants are on the outside peel; the outer peel has 10x more antioxidants than the core.

 • Spices do so much more than merely flavor dishes!
 Aside from making food taste amazing, spices contain phytonutrients that provide powerful health benefits including antioxidant, anti-inflammatory, anti-cancer, anti-viral, and anti-bacterial properties as well as being overall mood-boosting.